 Common Gastroenterology CPT Codes

 There are nearly 72,000 ICD-10-CM codes to choose from, and it is often difficult to find the exact code when doing a search in the electronic health record and billing system.
-Staff education and training are essential to make the billing sector of your practice as efficient as possible when navigating medical codes.
+Staff education and training are essential to make the billing sector of your practice as efficient as possible when navigating medical codes and guidelines.

 Here are some common gastroenterology CPT codes to start with: